Kicking

 Entering the pool

-Importance of Safe Entry and Gradual Progression:
+Importance of Safe Entry and Gradual Progression

-Prevents accidents: Entering slowly reduces the risk of slipping, hitting the bottom, or startling others in the pool.
+Entering slowly reduces the risk of slipping, hitting the bottom, or startling others in the pool.

-Promotes awareness: It encourages swimmers to observe depth markings, water conditions, and other swimmers.
+It encourages swimmers to observe depth markings, water conditions, and other swimmers.

-Builds water confidence: Gradual exposure helps swimmers feel in control and calm, essential for learning new techniques like diving.
+Gradual exposure helps swimmers feel in control and calm, essential for learning new techniques like diving.

-Strengthens fundamentals: Mastery of basic entries lays the foundation for more complex skills in swimming and water sports.
+Mastery of basic entries lays the foundation for more complex skills in swimming and water sports.

 Read More